-After hearing about the pigs a few years back, Craig, an animal lover, made the trip to No Name Cay to see them for himself.
-He found the pigs thirsty and malnourished.
-Since then, he’s traveled to No Name twice a week (at his own expense) to bring them food and water.
+In about 2014, Green Turtle Cay resident and animal lover, Craig Russell, heard about the pigs and went to see them for himself.
+Finding the pigs thirsty and malnourished, he took it upon himself to help them.
+For several years, Craig traveled to No Name twice a week (at his own expense) to bring them food and water.

 HOW CAN I GET TO NO NAME CAY?

 If you’re traveling by private vessel, No Name Cay is a quick, easy trip south from Green Turtle Cay or north from Treasure Cay.
 If you don’t have access to a boat, some of the local tour operators now offer trips to No Name Cay.
 They include: